May 17 2017 | 0 Comments | 70 reads Average Rating: 3

 3. Technology.
 With more sophisticated technology, organizations can more expediently access and analyze patient data, making the coding process more efficient and accurate.
 That’s why it is important to discover if partner organizations are performing all coding tasks manually or using an Excel spreadsheet or leveraging a sophisticated risk adjustment data solution.

 While health plans and providers need to get to know each other, it’s also important to build consensus surrounding risk adjustment and quality goals.
-Tom Peterson, Senior Vice President at SCIO Health Analytics, will provide his expert perspective on how to build this all important consensus in an upcoming blog.
+Tom Peterson, Senior Vice President at SCIO Health Analytics, has provided his expert perspective on how to build this all important consensus in his blog.

 Senior Business Analyst